Having grown up in a

 of GILEE," the Georgia International Law Enforcement Exchange program

-contributed to Spike TV's new show "Surviving
+contributed to Spike TV's "Surviving

 Disaster," and in October of 2009, appeared on the